-Wootton St Andrew's Primary School will implement appropriate technical and organisational measures to demonstrate that data is processed in line with the principles set out in the UK GDPR.
+Wootton St Andrew's C of E Primary School will implement appropriate technical and organisational measures to demonstrate that data is processed in line with the principles set out in the GDPR.
 We will provide comprehensive, clear and transparent privacy policies.
 Records of activities relating to higher risk processing will be maintained, such as the processing of special categories data or that in relation to criminal convictions and offences.
 Data protection impact assessments will be used, where appropriate.

-Data Protection Officer (DPO)
+Data protection officer (DPO)